 The LUVs can then be stored for a week at 4 °C.

-NOTE: As LUVs stability might depend on LUVs concentration and composition, as well as on ionic strength, the size of the LUVs should be controlled using a dynamic light scattering (DLS) instrument (see section 4.
+NOTE: As LUV stability might depend on LUV concentration and composition, as well as on ionic strength, the size of the LUVs should be controlled using a dynamic light scattering (DLS) instrument (see section 4.
 Characterization of LUV Size and Homogeneity) before each test.

 Quantifying LUVs Concentration